 Address: 2 Lanesborough Place SW 1, London SW1X 7TA, United Kingdom

-Nearest tube station:: Victoria train station
+Nearest tube station: Victoria train station

-Based in central London near area: Victoria Street follows an east–west axis from Victoria station to Westminster Abbey’s Broad Sanctuary.
+Based in central London near the area: Victoria Street follows an east-west axis from Victoria station to Westminster Abbey’s Broad Sanctuary.

 The Department for Business, Energy and Industrial Strategy building, the Windsor House offices of Transport for London, and the former New Scotland Yard building are all located at the Broad Sanctuary end (headquarters of the Metropolitan Police Service from 1967 to 2016).